-- 6.1 The HRA screening of the Bassetlaw Local Plan concluded that policies and site allocations in the Bassetlaw Local Plan alone, will not result in likely significant effects on the integrity of the following European sites on account of distance (all of which lie outside of the Bassetlaw district boundary) and/or a lack of pathways by which impacts could travel between source and receptor: - Hatfield Moor SAC. - Thorne Moor SAC. - Thorne and Hatfield Moors SPA. - The Humber Estuary SAC, SPA and Ramsar. - 6.2 The screening identified the potential for in-combination effects as a result of changes in water quality and quantity upon the Humber Estuary SAC, SPA and Ramsar as uncertain.
-However, the Appropriate Assessment concluded that the effects of the Local Plan would be negligible, given the distance from the SPA and number of large towns along the river outside the District.
-In addition, policy ST55: Protecting Water Quality provides mitigation measures to protect water quality. - 6.3 The screening assessment identified potential effects as a result of increased recreational pressure at Birklands and Bilhaugh SAC, particularly in proximity to the Sherwood Forest Visitor Centre.
-The Appropriate Assessment concluded that, given the protections now provided by Policy ST42 Biodiversity and Geodiversity and the ongoing Recreational Impact Assessment work, adverse effects on integrity of the SAC should be able to be ruled out at the Regulation 19 stage, both as a result of the plan alone and in-combination with other plans and programmes. - 6.4 As such, no adverse effects on integrity of any European site would occur as a result of the Local Plan.
+- 6.1 The HRA screening of the Bassetlaw Local Plan concluded that policies and site allocations in the Bassetlaw Local Plan alone will not result in likely significant effects on the integrity of the following European sites on account of distance (all of which lie outside of the Bassetlaw district boundary) and/or a lack of pathways by which impacts could travel between source and receptor: - Hatfield Moor SAC. - Thorne Moor SAC. - Thorne and Hatfield Moors SPA. - The Humber Estuary SAC, SPA and Ramsar. - 6.2 The screening identified the potential for in-combination effects as a result of changes in water quality and quantity upon the Humber Estuary SAC, SPA and Ramsar site as uncertain.
+However, the Appropriate Assessment concluded that the effects of the Local Plan would be negligible, given the distance from the European sites and the number of large towns along the river outside the District.
+In addition, policy ST53: Protecting Water Quality provides mitigation measures to protect water quality. - 6.3 The screening assessment also identified potential effects as a result of increased recreational pressure at Birklands and Bilhaugh SAC, particularly in proximity to the Sherwood Forest Visitor Centre.
+The Appropriate Assessment concluded that, given the protections now provided by Policy ST40 Biodiversity and Geodiversity and the ongoing Recreational Impact Assessment work, adverse effects on integrity of the SAC can be ruled out, both as a result of the plan alone and in-combination with other plans and programmes. - 6.4 As such, no adverse effects on integrity of any European site would occur as a result of the Local Plan.